In the first days after someone dies you might need to:

 When a baby dies before or shortly after birth, the health care team looking after the baby will provide support and information to the family.

 There is a different process for registering the death of a child that has died before or shortly after birth.
-For more information on this process, see NSW Registry of Births Deaths and Marriages.
+NSW Government has details of what you need to do to register a baby in the event of a miscarriage, stillbirth and loss of a newborn.

 When a death happens overseas